wp-plugins/tidio-live-chat/readme.txt

 = Can I install TidioChat on my plain html site? =
 Yes you can

+= Is it possible to start a conversation before the visitor? = Yes, you can do it with automatic messages feature or simply choose a client from the visitors list and engage a conversation

+= Can I move the Tidio Chat widget? =
+Yes, there are 2 positions for the chat, bottom left and bottom right corner

+= Can I hide chat’s widget? =
+Yes, simply go to your chat panel and switch “Display” option to off.

 == Screenshots ==
 1. Admin Panel